-Information on investments held by STIP can be found in the Annual Report on the Montana Board of Investments website at https://investmentmt.com/AnnualReportsAudits.
+Information on policies, along with investments held by STIP can be found at: https://investmentmt.com.

 Outstanding warrants - represents issued and outstanding warrants and checks of the County and school districts.

 Cash investments - represents investments held by the County Treasurer with maturity dates exceeding 1 day.